felsheima/Python_Code_DU/README.md

   - Midpoint Finder (imported from [bmi_calculator](bmi_calculator.py))
   [View full implementation in functions.py](functions.py)
 - **Movie Menu Selection:** Interactive menu for a simple movie databse.
 Users can view all movies, add new entries, update ratings, remove movies, calculate average ratings, and get recommendations by genre or top-rated titles [(movie_slection.py)](movie_selection.py)

+# Cybersecurity Applications
+This collection demonstrates

+**Cyber Application Projects**
+- **Honeypot TCP Server:** This project implements a simple TCP honeypot designed to detect and log unauthorized or suspicious connection attempts.
+It simulates a network service to attract potential attackers, capturing connection metadata and payload snippet for analysis.
+This aids in understanding attack behavior, reconnaissance patterns, and early threat detection. [(honeypot.py)](honeypot.py)